Mishael-M/portfolio-site/content/blog/weekone.md

 ## Day Five

 I was completely sidetracked today as I had errands to run but I finally finished The Box Model.
 Next Week, I promise that I will give my entire focus on The Odin Project.

+## Day Six

+It's a Saturday and I decided to be productive and continue my studies.
+I started the [CSS Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations#css-foundations) section and I have almost completed it.
+The only thing left is to complete the [Project: Landing Page](https://www.theodinproject.com/lessons/foundations-landing-page) exercise.
+As of now, I spent most of the day with theory and will most likely start it either tomorrow on Sunday, or Monday.